“Intimate, architect-designed hotel on unique Chiloe island, with thrilling excursions, delicious fare and panoramic bay views”

 Guests start the day with a tasty buffet breakfast in the airy dining room, where you'll see horses grazing in the meadow outside, through the sheet-glass windows.

 Later, delicious 3-course lunches and dinners are also served here.
 Of course, seafood is the highlight, caught fresh that day by local fishermen.
 The varied menu may include tangy ceviche or fish and chips (some say the best they’ve ever tasted), and don't miss the curanto, an island specialty of shellfish, smoked pork and potato pancakes.
-We've also heard that Chiloe's potatoes (there are over 43 species) are used to make a special homemade bread that's available with every meal - we can't wait to try it.
+Expect plenty of fresh fruit, veg and herbs from their kitchen garden, as well as a delicious homemade potato breads (Chiloe has 43 species of potato!), rich Chilean wines and Ulmo sours (like Pisco sours but with the addition of local honey) served at a stylish 13m-long bar.

 If you’re out on an excursion, staff will put together a decadent picnic.
-And, if you’re aboard the hotel's boat, Williche, expect to see fresh seafood cooked on-deck and served up alongside Pisco Sours.
-Rest assured, there won’t be a soggy sandwich in sight.
+And, if you’re aboard the hotel's boat, Williche, expect to see fresh seafood cooked on-deck; not a soggy sandwich in sight.

 - All meals included